Thermal energy storage: Isentropic

-Isentropic systems involve two insulated containers filled with e.g., crushed rock or gravel; a hot vessel storing thermal energy at high temperature/ pressure, and a cold vessel storing thermal energy at low temperature/pressure.
+Isentropic systems involve two insulated containers filled, for example, with crushed rock or gravel: a hot vessel storing thermal energy at high temperature/pressure, and a cold vessel storing thermal energy at low temperature/pressure.
 The vessels are connected at top and bottom by pipes and the whole system is filled with an inert gas such as argon.

 While charging, the system can use off-peak electricity to work as a heat pump.
-One prototype used argon at ambient temperature and pressure from the top of the cold store is compressed adiabatically, to a pressure of e.g., 12 bar, heating it to around 500 C. The compressed gas is transferred to the top of the hot vessel where it percolates down through the gravel, transferring heat to the rock and cooling to ambient temperature.
+One prototype used argon at ambient temperature and pressure from the top of the cold store is compressed adiabatically, to a pressure of, for example, 12 bar, heating it to around 500 C. The compressed gas is transferred to the top of the hot vessel where it percolates down through the gravel, transferring heat to the rock and cooling to ambient temperature.
 The cooled, but still pressurized, gas emerging at the bottom of the vessel is then adiabatically expanded to 1 bar, which lowers its temperature to −150 °C. The cold gas is then passed up through the cold vessel where it cools the rock while warming to its initial condition.

 The energy is recovered as electricity by reversing the cycle.
 The hot gas from the hot vessel is expanded to drive a generator and then supplied to the cold store.
 The cooled gas retrieved from the bottom of the cold store is compressed which heats the gas to ambient temperature.
 The gas is then transferred to the bottom of the hot vessel to be reheated.

 The compression and expansion processes are provided by a specially designed reciprocating machine using sliding valves.
 Surplus heat generated by inefficiencies in the process is shed to the environment through heat exchangers during the discharging cycle.

 The developer claimed that a round trip efficiency of 72–80% was achievable.
 This compares to >80% achievable with pumped hydro energy storage.

 Another proposed system uses turbomachinery and is capable of operating at much higher power levels.
 Use of phase change material as heat storage material could enhance performance.